 The “incorrect executable” can also happen when the two confused names have different types, but occur in a context where the type does not matter, for example X’Address or X’Size, or in a context where the type matters but only leads to the selection of a different overloaded entity, for example Foo(X) can be legal for both Integer X and Boolean X, if Foo is overloaded for both types.

-6.17.2 Guidance to language users
+6.17.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.17.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.17.5 of ISO/IEC 24772-1:2022;

-Avoid the use of similar names to denote different objects of the same type.
+Avoid the use of similar names to denote different objects of the same type.;

-Adopt a project convention for dealing with similar names
+Adopt a project convention for dealing with similar names;

 See the Ada Quality and Style Guide [1].